 The University of South Alabama is a leadership-focused university where students apply their knowledge to real-world situations.
 The school provides a rounded education while helping students to meet their career and life goals.
 This school has a thriving community of learners and researchers, and students get to see the results of that research in action.
 For those who value discovery, hands-on engagement, and support from a thriving community, the University of South Alabama can make a great choice.
 The University of South Alabama has an 18:1 student to faculty ratio.
 It provides all the resources of a public research university, but it also provides a lot of the one-on-one attention of a smaller school.

 7. Spring Hill College

 The Nursing program at Spring Hill College may be small, but it’s still counted among the best nursing schools in Alabama.
-You might join this program if you want a high quality education but also want a smaller, more intimate learning environment.
+You might join this program if you want a high-quality education but also want a smaller, more intimate learning environment.
 Students in this program get to work with simulators and other nursing technology, sharpening their skills as nurses while getting the hands-on practice they need.
-Spring Hill partners with local medical centers, giving students even more opportunity for hands-on work.
+Spring Hill partners with local medical centers, giving students even more opportunities for hands-on work.

 Spring Hill College is a small Jesuit Catholic school in the Gulf Coast region.
 It’s one of the oldest Jesuit schools in the United States, and as part of the Jesuit tradition, it provides whole-person education.
 In other words, students don’t just get a great education for their minds; They also learn how to nurture their bodies and spirits as well.
 Spring Hill makes a top choice for those who prefer smaller learning environments, those who value challenging school work, and those who want to blend faith and education.
 91% of Spring Hill College faculty members have the highest possible degree in their field of study.